Welcome to Sweeney Mae’s World!

 I love giving back to my community, which is why I spend my time volunteering as a Board Member of the Women’s Business Council of the Long Beach Business Chamber; The Gardena-Carson YMCA; President of The Rotary Club; Member of The Lions Club, the Filipino American Chamber of Commerce, Carson Forward Organization, and a Public Relations Commission for the City of Carson.

-Sweeney Mae’s short Biography:
+Sweeney Mae’s Professional Biography:

 What is Sweeney Mae’s Story???